Relacibo/hyprmcsr/docs/010-prismlauncher.md

 If you prefer to manage the wrapper manually, simply omit the `autoReplaceWrapperCommand` section or set `enabled: false`.
 Then you can configure the wrapper in the PrismLauncher GUI.
 If you do this, make sure to include `hyprmcsr -h <profile> instance-wrapper` in your wrapper command chain.

-> **Important:** For the wrapper command to be reliably updated, PrismLauncher must not be running while the wrapper is being set.
-If PrismLauncher is open, it may overwrite or ignore changes.
-Always close PrismLauncher before starting your profile to ensure the wrapper command is applied correctly.

 ### Auto-Launch Minecraft

 You can automatically start Minecraft when running `hyprmcsr run` by setting `autoLaunch: true`: